Frequently Asked Questions

 The registration fee includes the route data as a GPS track and a borrowed GPS tracker, which must be returned to Constanta.
 The entire organisation and support is included in the registration fee.
 If you cancel, you must return the tracker to usp management UG (haftungsbeschränkt), Schillerstraße 1, 01326 Dresden, Germany within one week.
 There are no further costs to participate in the race.

 Since the TransOst Challenge is not an official race in the classical sense and does not take place on closed and specially marked tracks, there are no official prizes or rankings.
 The task is to complete the route in five weeks.
 However, we do have live tracking and a finisher's list at www.transost-challenge.de, which lists the travel times.

 We recommend mountain bikes.
 Gravel bikes with wide tyres are also possible.

-Every participant has to register in Bayreuth (Germany) on 11 July between 6 and 10 pm.
-The exact location will be announced.
+Every participant has to register in Bayreuth (Germany) the day before between 6 and 10 pm.
+The exact location will be communicated.